frencojobs/interact/README.md

 **Select Component**

-A select component asks the user to make a choice between the options supplied and the index of the chosen option will be returned.
+A select component asks the user to choose between the options supplied and the index of the chosen option will be returned.

 ```dart
 final languages = ['Rust', 'Dart', 'TypeScript'];